robb-j/goldiprox/README.md

 will use to periodically fetch routes and merge them with the static `routes`, both `routes` and `endpoint` are optional so you can set one, both or neither.
 Although setting neither would be a pretty boring server.

-> I also made this tool, [URLPattern Editor](https://urlpattern.r0b.io/?ref=goldiprox),
-> which helps construct patterns completely in the browser

 ```json
 {